spicyonchain/docs/docs/README.md

 ### Engage with spicy

-1. Browse and subscribe to your favorite creators.
+1. Subscribe to your favorite creators.
-2. Use $SPICY tokens for transactions and rewards.
+2. Create content.
+3. Earn.

 ---